ClementDreptin/XexUtils/examples/Assert.md

 # Assert

-Use an assertion trigger a breakpoint when a condition is false, only in debug builds:
+Use an assertion to trigger a breakpoint when a condition is false, only in debug builds:

 ```C++
 #define ARRAY_SIZE 3